jdgoldberg3/jg-ar-demo/readme.txt

-I created this project as a way for me to learn how github works and also start learning about/using some different web-development technologies so I can progress in becoming a more capable programmer.
+I created this project as a way for me to learn how github works and also to start learning about/using some different web-development technologies so I can progress in becoming a more capable programmer.
 As a programmer, I started out with learning some C++ years ago in CS classes at school, which I haven't